top of page

 Introduction

-While it is unknown exactly what the future will bring, one certainty about the next few decades is that a significant change in social attitudes will occur, in company with the introduction of a myriad of increasingly disruptive digital technologies.
-Another certainty is that these changes will exert a major impact on Future Health.
-While that impact will be both good and bad, it is in the hands of senior health leaders today to ensure the outcomes in the future are more positive than negative.
-In the face of unprecedented demands on day-to-day operations however, it seems impossible to find time to prepare for the transformation journey that in reality, has already begun.
-Amidst an emerging scenario characterised by uncertainty and chaos, the task ahead for health care leaders is nothing short of overwhelming.
+While it is unknown exactly what the future will bring, one certainty about the next few decades is that a significant change in social norms and societal behaviours will occur.
+Another is the ongoing introduction of digital technologies.
+All will exert a major impact on Future Health.
+While that impact will be both good and bad, it is in the hands of senior health leaders today to ensure the outcomes are positive.
+In the face of relentless pressure on day-to-day operations however, it seems impossible to find time to prepare for the transformation journey that in reality, has already begun.
+Amidst an emerging scenario of the future characterised by uncertainty and chaos, the task ahead for health care leaders is nothing short of overwhelming.

 It needn’t be.
-Just as methods and techniques in health have evolved rapidly in recent years so too have strategy and management remedies been developed by the Strategic Management Institute (SMI).
+Just as methods and techniques in health have evolved rapidly in recent years so too have strategy and management practices been developed.
 Their application to practice will make the transformation journey a lot less complex, a lot less stressful and a lot more manageable.
 Some of these remedies are new and some are reinvented.
 They include tools and techniques that enhance the treatment of strategy practice, the design of organisational structures and the management of organisational change.
 Through their application the burning question at the back of every health service leader’s mind is addressed.
 It is:

 “How do we transform to a health system of the future while fighting the never-ending fires that are igniting around us – everyday”?